DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/run-tests.md

 ### Use Multiple Browsers

 You can run tests in several browsers.
-In the command line, specify a comma-separated list:
+In the command line, specify a comma-separated browser list:

 ```sh
 testcafe safari,chrome ./tests/
 ```

-In the API, pass an array:
+In the API, pass an array of browser identifiers to [runner.browsers](../../reference/api/runner/browsers.md):

 ```js
 await runner